sibiraj-s/ngx-notifier/README.md

 ## Getting Started

 ngx-notifier is a simple notification service for Angular applications and is meant to be simple with limited features.
-Applications using bootstrap4 can make use of it to make simple toast notifications.

 If you are looking for angularjs(1.x) version, Try [angularjs-toast][angularjs-toast]